Xamariners/Full-Stack-Developer-Course/CAPSTONE 10 - Xamarin with Azure Services/PROJECT/README.md

 ...
 ```

-Display the distance to the University from User's location - In Home Page, 2nd Section there's a Label element below the greeting message as "You are 5 km away from the University!", which needs to be handled in the C# code behind by using the Xamarin.Essential's Geolocation API.
+Then we need to display the distance to the University from User's location in Home Page, 2nd Section, there's a Label element below the greeting message as "You are 5 km away from the University!", which needs to be handled in the C# code behind by using the Xamarin.Essential's Geolocation API.
+Usually you need to set up Location access permission declaration in each platform project separately, but for this exercise we have already set it up for you in the project, so you only have to write the code to access the Location features from the Geolocation API.
 ```csharp
 var deviceLocation = await Geolocation.GetLastKnownLocationAsync();
 ...